tsmit019/rshell/README.md

 ## Bugs
 Input redirection and output redirection work most of the time except for when they are the first set of commands (e.g. `cat < test.txt` will through an out of range.
 I have looked for the reason for a while and have not been able to identify why).
 But, if you use the redirects after a connector (e.g. `echo hhallllllllu && cat < test` or `ls -al; echo why does this not work > sad.txt`) then it works perfectly fine.
+Same for piping.
 I don't quite know.

 Nested redirects dont quite work as intended e.g. `cat < test.txt > test_clone.txt` will not write to test_clone.txt but just execute the `cat < test.txt`.